🚨 Urgent: 2026 Action Alert

 MYTH: "Voluntary intoxication implies consent"

-✓ FACT: A person's state of intoxication, regardless of how it was reached, never equals consent and does not negate their right to bodily autonomy.
+✓ FACT: Intoxication — however it was reached — never equals consent and never negates the right to bodily autonomy.

 MYTH: "Victims are responsible for making themselves vulnerable"

-✓ FACT: Sexual assault is always and solely the responsibility of the perpetrator.
-Those who choose to violate consent bear full responsibility for their actions.
+✓ FACT: Sexual assault is always and solely the responsibility of the perpetrator, regardless of the victim's choices.

 MYTH: "Voluntary intoxication cases deserve different treatment"

-✓ FACT: Sexual assault demands consistent legal protection.
-The same crime deserves the same response - all survivors must have equal protection under the law.
+✓ FACT: The same crime deserves the same legal response — all survivors must have equal protection under the law.

 MYTH: "Current laws provide adequate protection"

-✓ FACT: The legal gap around voluntary intoxication creates significant barriers for survivors.
-Reform is essential for empowering survivors and encouraging reporting.
+✓ FACT: The voluntary intoxication loophole creates real barriers for survivors.
+Reform is essential and long overdue.

 Survivor & Activist Perspective